PedroCristo/portfolio_project_1/README.md

   ![Lighthouse Mobile Result](./assets/images/readme-images/travel-world-lighthouse-mobile-results.jpg).

    ## Functionality
-* All links have been hovered over and clicked on to ensure accessibility.
+* All links have been hovered and clicked to ensure accessibility.
 * Pages all load correctly on all device screen sizes.
 * All Social media links work correctly and open on a new tab.
 * All images load on each page as intended.